Overcoming the Curvature Bottleneck in MeanFlow: Implementation Details

 which is equivalent to using an effective guidance of $\omega' = \frac{\omega}{1-\kappa}$.
 We adopt this improved CFG formulation for all experiments.

-Empirically, we found that directly training MeanFlow on the CFG field results in instability, consistent with observations in \citet{hu2025cmt}.
+Empirically, we found that directly training MeanFlow on the CFG field is unstable, consistent with observations in \cite{hu2025cmt}.
 To mitigate this, we use a simple two-stage strategy: first train $u_\theta$ on the unconditional flow, then on the CFG-modified flow.
 Usually, allocating half of the total training budget to each stage provides a good balance between stability and final quality.

 We also found that sampling a random CFG scale $\omega'$ from a uniform distribution (rather than fixing it) gives better results.
-Large values of $\kappa$ is also important for stable training.
+Large values of $\kappa$ are also important for stable training.
 In practice, we sample $\omega'$ from a uniform distribution, then set $\kappa = \max(1.0, \omega'-1)$, and finally compute the corresponding value for $\omega = \frac{\omega'}{1-\kappa}$.